If you're considering where to dine during your Charleston visit, the tough part will be deciding which of many fine

-Charleston has a national reputation as a city full of fine food, which was the reason Fodor’s Travel named it one of the places you must visit this year.
-So here’s a summary of what a lot of people have said about Charleston restaurants in the past couple of years.
+Charleston has a national reputation as a city full of fine food, which was the reason Fodor's Travel named it one of the places you must visit.
+So here's a summary of what a lot of people have said about Charleston restaurants in the past few years.

 No other Charleston restaurant has received as much publicity in recent years as Husk, which opened in November 2010.
-The restaurant was a nominee for the James Beard Award’s Best New Restaurant of the Year, and Southern Living magazine named it the Best New Restaurant in the South in January.
+The restaurant was a nominee for the James Beard Award's Best New Restaurant of the Year, and Southern Living magazine has previously named it the Best New Restaurant in the South.
 USA Today called Husk one of the 10 best places in the country for local food and wine; the New York Times has gushed over it numerous times.
-And the biggest honor for Husk was that Bon Appetit magazine named it the nation’s best new restaurant.
+And the biggest honor for Husk was that Bon Appetit magazine named it the nation's best new restaurant.

 At Husk, only Southern ingredients are used.
 If you plan to go, make your reservations immediately, and be prepared to go late or for lunch.

 Another James Beard award winner is Mike Lata, chef at FIG (for Food Is Good), who won in 2009.
 FIG is a favorite spot for its emphasis on local foods, especially vegetables, and it consistently gets raves at online review sites.

 No wonder FIG and Hominy Grill were among the 18 restaurants that Eater Charleston, an online publication about dining, called essential - "the places that you think of when you think of Charleston.
 Not necessarily the newest and hottest on the block, but the classics."

 Others on Eater Charleston's 2021 essential list are: